DiRAC-Training/FM001-Bash-command-line/_episodes/03-files.md

 transferring each individual file and when we are transferring large numbers of files these overheads combine to slow down our transfers to a large degree.

-This is where using `.tar.gz` files is really useful.
-By *archiving* multiple files into smaller numbers of larger files before we transfer the data to improve our transfer efficiency.
-Plus, these types of file are also *compressed* to reduce the amount of data we have to transfer and so speed up the transfer.
+This is where using `.tar.gz` files is really useful to improve our transfer efficiency by *archiving* multiple files into smaller numbers of larger files before we transfer the data.
+Plus, these types of file are also *compressed* to reduce the amount of data we have to transfer, speeding up the process.

 The most common archiving command you will use on a (Linux) HPC cluster is `tar`. `tar` can be used to combine files into a single archive file and,